The Estonian Kitchen: 5 Classic Foods You Probably Didn’t Think of Trying

 Kohuke is basically freshly pressed sweet curd covered in chocolate or caramel.
 There are plain as well as flavoured varieties filled with things like berries, chocolate, coconut and kiwifruit.
 Estonia even has a bread-flavoured kohuke – don’t get this one, it has an acquired taste!

 Kohuke is popular throughout the Baltic countries, and can be found in Russia and other Eastern-European states as well.
-In fact, it’s so popular in this region that someone has dedicated a lot of time to mapping every single curd snack in the world on this website.
 These little things actually don’t have much of a history – they’re about 70 years old and were something of a cult food during the Soviet regime.
 They disappeared as soon as they hit the shelves of Soviet stores in the 50s due to constant shortage, but that’s a whole other story.

 3. Mulgipuder – Potato and Groats Porridge